MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/how-it-works.md

     During this phase, the user authenticates using one form of authentication (typically, username/password) to request a new Windows Hello for Business credential.
 The provisioning flow requires a second factor of authentication before it can create a strong, two-factor Windows Hello for Business credential.

     After multi-factor authentication (MFA), the provisioning process:

     1. **Generates a key pair** bound to the Trusted Platform Module (TPM), if available, or in software.
-The private key is stored and protected by the TPM, and can't be exported
+The private key is stored locally and protected by the TPM, and can't be exported
-    2. **Registers the public key** with the IdP
+    1. **Registers the public key** with the IdP, mapped to the user account
     :::column-end:::
 :::row-end:::
 :::row:::